How To Get Dried Red Wine Out Of Carpet

 If club soda doesn’t do the trick, try a mixture of white vinegar and mild dish soap.
 Mix one tablespoon of white vinegar with one tablespoon of dish soap in a bowl of warm water.
 Dip a clean sponge or soft-bristle brush into the solution and gently work it into the stain.
 Blot with a clean cloth to remove the stain.
 Rinse the area with cold water and blot dry.

-See also How Do You Get Wine Out Of Carpet
+See also How To Get Red Wine Off Wall

 For tough stains that still won’t budge, it’s time for the heavy-duty solution.